DIABETES TRAVEL INSURANCE

-First of all, you need to know that the best travel insurance for diabetics is not necessarily the cheapest one.
-You’ll need to carefully review your diabetes travel insurance conditions to be sure that it covers you for what you want and need.
+First of all, you need to know that the best travel insurance for diabetics is not necessarily the most expensive one.
+You’ll need to carefully review each diabetes travel insurance conditions to be sure that it covers you for your special personal needs.

-Choosing the best travel insurance with diabetes really depends on you.
-We won’t advertise on any private sector travel insurance companies.
 But there are a few things to know to be sure that the diabetic travel insurance you choose is the one that best suits your needs.
 Here is the step by step check that you should do before choosing your diabetes travel insurance:

 The first thing you need to do is double-check with your current travel insurance provider if it covers “pre-existing conditions” such as diabetes.

 For your information, the general “visa,”“MasterCard,” or “American Express” travel insurances that you get when buying your plane ticket with your credit card DO NOT cover pre-existing medical conditions.

 In case your current travel insurance does not cover “pre-existing conditions,”ask your insurer if it is possible to waive that restriction(it should cost you less than buying a whole new policy with a new company).

 And if not, you’ll need to contract specific diabetes travel insurance.

 Be aware of the different terms and coverage levels of diabetic travel insurances.
 There are many travel insurances that will cover you with diabetes (type 1 and type 2).
 But be aware that not ALL policies will cover you in the same way.
 Terms and coverage levels may vary a lot from one diabetic travel insurance to the other, and the costs will vary accordingly.

 These are the most common terms and conditions that you must pay attention to when comparing different travel insurances with diabetes: